senoadiw/docker-geonode/README.md

 * access rancher server in browser
     * geonode-rancher stack should be available in user stacks
     * click the geonode-rancher stack to see the service list
-    * click the play button and wait while images are download and all containers become active
+    * click the top right play button and wait while images are download and all containers become active
     * click the django service
         * click the menu dropdown button on the container > Execute Shell
         * on django container shell run these to initialize the geonode tables:
             * django-admin migrate --noinput && django-admin collectstatic --noinput
             * django-admin loaddata sample_admin
             * django-admin loaddata initial_data
+        * click the close button
 * create default oauth2 app entry for GeoServer
     * access http://geonode/admin/oauth2_provider/application/add (login with admin admin)
     * enter these values: